Jayash/Backend-Engineering/README.md

 Blocking socket, execution will wait (ie. "block") until the full socket operation has taken place.
 So, you can process any results/responses in your code immediately after.
 These are also called synchronous sockets.

+A blocking web-server is similar to a phone call. you need to wait on-line to get a response and continue; where as a non-blocking web-server is like a sms service. you sms your request,do your things and react when you receive an sms back!

 Non-Blocking socket operation will allow execution to resume immediately and you can handle the server's response with a callback or event.
 These are called asynchronous sockets.

 Non-blocking generally means event driven, multiplexing all activity via an event driven system in a single thread, as opposed to using multiple threads.